watty62/python-poetry/README.md

-# poetry - A naive poetry generator library for Python 2.x
+# python-poetry - A naive poetry generator library for Python 2.x

-Currently I've only implemented a generator which uses a static generator, based loosely on Taroko Gorge by Nick Montfort.
+Currently I've only implemented a generator which uses a static dictionary, based loosely on Taroko Gorge by Nick Montfort (@nickmontfort).
 More robust things will come, surely.

 ## Running
 python test.py